Jammu Tawi–Srinagar Vande Bharat Express

-The 26401/26402 Jammu Tawi – SMVD Katra – Srinagar Vande Bharat Express is India's 68th Vande Bharat Express train, which connects the divine Vaishno Devi Temple in the Temple City of Katra with the summer capital city of Srinagar in the Union Territory of Jammu and Kashmir, India.
+The 26401/26402 Jammu Tawi – Srinagar Vande Bharat Express is India's 68th Vande Bharat Express train, which connects Winter capital city of Jammu and the Vaishno Devi Temple in the Temple City of Katra with the Summer capital city of Srinagar in the Union Territory of Jammu and Kashmir, India.

-This express train was inaugurated on June 6, 2025 by Prime Minister Narendra Modi from Katra in Jammu and Kashmir.
+This express train was inaugurated on June 6, 2025, by Prime Minister Narendra Modi from Katra between SMVD Katra to Srinagar in Jammu and Kashmir.

+On 30 April 2026, the service was extended to Jammu Tawi, being its new originating station.

 Overview

-This specially designed train is currently operated by Indian Railways, connecting SMVD Katra, Banihal and Srinagar.
+This specially designed train is currently operated by Indian Railways, connecting Jammu Tawi, MCTM Udhampur, SMVD Katra, Reasi, Banihal and Srinagar.
 It currently operates on the newly completed Udhampur-Srinagar-Baramulla rail link, a 272-kilometer project designed to integrate the Kashmir Valley with India's railway network.

-By September 2025, the service is planned to be extended to originate from Jammu Tawi, enhancing connectivity for passengers traveling to and from Jammu.
-This extension is expected to commence once the modernization work at Jammu Tawi station is completed later this year.